capactio/website/docs/dashboard-ui/action-management.md

 ### Run Action

-To run a given Action, click the **Run** button shown.
+To run a given Action, click the **Run** button.
 The button is enabled only if Action is runnable, that is, in the "Ready to Run" state.

 ![Action run](./assets/action-details-buttons.png)